VIBTOBIlab/DecoNFlow/docs/usage.md

 | `type` | Cell type name                                                                               |
 | `bam`  | Full path to .bam file.                                                                      |
 | `bai`  | Full path to .bam.bai file.                                                                  |

-An [example samplesheet](../assets/ref_bam.csv) has been provided with the pipeline.

 ### `--genome` and `--fasta`